charleslgriffiths/charleslgriffiths/README.md

 - 🎓 **BSc (Hons) Computer Science** Graduate from **Oxford Brookes University**
 - 🤖 Looking to further develop my skills in order to begin to specialise in fields such as Software Development, UI/UX, Mobile App Development, Machine Learning, Cybersecurity, or Cloud Computing.
 - 🔭 Currently working on **SenseFit** – a machine learning-powered injury prediction app
-- 💻 Experienced in a variety of programming languages
+- 💻 Experienced in a variety of programming languages and agile development.
 - 👨‍💻 All of my projects are available at: [**charleslgriffiths.github.io**](https://charleslgriffiths.github.io)
 - 📫 How to reach me: **clg@gmx.co.uk**